kimiyoung/genvector/README.md

 1. We code needs further documentation and command line arguments support.
 We will update the code repo in the near future.
 You might also contribute to the code base if interested :)

-1. Like our repo and/or cite our paper if you like it :)
+1. Star our repo and/or cite our paper if you find it useful :)